-Directors help to create strategies for multiple product launches, manages the launch calendar and represents the PMM team across functions.
+Directors help to create strategies for multiple product launches, manage the launch calendar, and represent the PMM team across functions.
 This role will also involve managing a team of PMMs.

 Experience: 10-15 years

-The VP of PMM manages multiple teams of PMMs who launch products and is the key stakeholder representing the function within the organization.
+The VP of product marketing manages multiple teams of PMMs who launch products and is the key stakeholder representing the function within the organization.
 This role may also involve speaking to external stakeholders.